millmane/SuperFoodEater/README.md

 ## Todos
 * Add a search bar feature with multiple parameters, such as location or cuisine type
 * Add additional filter parameters
-* Add a Account Details page
+* Add an Account Details page
 * Add ability to reserve a food item

 ## Future Features